mpilligua/Visual-Anomaly-Detection-with-Autoencoders/README.md

   - **setups_clf**: Setups used to fine-tune the classifiers
   - **autoncoder_vs_CNN.ipynb**: Comparison of parameters and inference time of both models.
   - **dataset.py**: different pytorch datasets used
-  - **metrics.py**: Metrics used as reconstruction error in the autoencoder
+  - **metrics.py**: Metrics used as reconstruction error in the autoencoder approach
   - **partition_dataset.ipynb**: Notebook to split the patients in train and test
   - **preprocessing.ipynb**: Notebook to do the image preprocessing
   - **utils.py**: Different helper functions used